 Here’s How To Get Here

 From Puerto Vallarta

 From the main Marina in Puerto Vallarta, you're looking at about a 50 minute drive that's in the 600 pesos range, which isn't too bad if you're splitting that fare with a few people from your ILP group.
-Just know that Uber isn't in Sayulita, so you'll need to take a taxi back down to Puerto Vallarta and those tend to be a bit more expensive (in the 750 pesos range).
+Just know that Uber isn't in Sayulita, so you'll need to take a taxi if you're headed back down to Puerto Vallarta afterwards and those tend to be a bit more expensive (in the 750 pesos range).

-Buses from Puerto Vallarta to Sayulita are very cheap (46 pesos) — look for buses that say "Compostela" on the side (they may also say Sayulita on the front window — not all Compostela buses got to Sayulita so you'll want to double check by asking the driver if you don't see "Sayulita" written on the side).
+Buses from Puerto Vallarta to Sayulita are very cheap (46 pesos) — look for buses that say "Compostela" on the side (they may also say Sayulita on the front window — not all Compostela buses go to Sayulita so you'll want to double check by asking the driver (if you don't see "Sayulita" written on the side).
 Buses are usually white and green, while the newer buses have a "Riviera Nayarit logo" and are green, red and white if that helps.
 Get ready for an hour-long ride through a lush jungle.
 Buses run every 20 minutes on the hour beginning at 6:00 in the morning until the last one leaves Sayulita at 9:20 PM.

 From the airport in Puerto Vallarta you can go outside (where the taxis hang out) and turn left.
 You'll find a pedestrian bridge to cross over to the other side of the street where the bus stop is.
 You'll want to wait right there until you see a bus arrive with "Sayulita" written on the bus.
 The buses should come every 20 minutes or so, and cost 42 pesos.
 Pay the driver directly.
 It should take about an hour or 1.5 hours to arrive.